ans-group/docs.ukfast.co.uk/source/cloud/flex/general/accesslinuxinstances.md

 ## Add SSH Key Pairs in the eCloud Flex Dashboard

-To import your new key pairs in to [eCloud Flex](https://api.openstack.ecloud.co.uk/project/key_pairs/), navigate to the "Key Pairs" page and select the "Import Key Pair" button.
-In the pop-up window provided, provide a memorable name for your key (we recommend using your name for environments with multiple users), and paste the public key (the "Key" section noted in the previous section if using PuTTY) in to the "Public Key" box shown below.
+To import your new key pairs in to the [eCloud Flex dashboard](https://api.openstack.ecloud.co.uk/project/key_pairs/), navigate to the "Key Pairs" page and select the "Import Key Pair" button.
+In the pop-up window provided, enter a memorable name for your key (we recommend using your own name for environments with multiple users), and paste the public key (the "Key" noted in the previous section if using PuTTY) in to the "Public Key" box shown below.

 ![key-pair-import](../files/0010.PNG)

 If the key has been successfully imported, this will be visible in the Key Pairs area, as shown.
-If you encounter errors during the import process, please double check you have exported your key in the correct format and contact UKFast Support if you continue to have difficulties with this.
+If you encounter errors during the import process, please double check you have exported your key in the correct format.
+If it still does not work [please raise a ticket with UKFast Support](https://my.ukfast.co.uk/pss/add.php).

 ![key-pair-import-success](../files/0011.PNG)